updated july 2022.

 what does SPF mean, anyway?

-so, say angelina can stay in the direct sunlight WITHOUT sun protection for a maximum of 10 minutes before she starts turning red. so, this means that if she wears a sunscreen lotion with an SPF of 15, theoretically, with a proper application of said lotion, jane can stay out in the sun for (10 minutes times 15 =) 150 minutes.
+so, say angelina can stay in the direct sunlight WITHOUT sun protection for a maximum of 10 minutes before they start turning red. so, this means that if they wear a sunscreen lotion with an SPF of 15, theoretically, with a proper application of said lotion, angelina can stay out in the sun for (10 minutes times 15 =) 150 minutes.

-however, if she gets wet (sweats, or swims), or somehow rubs the sunscreen off, she should reapply immediately. there is some truth that the darker the skin is, the slower it is to burn, but the chances of inherent damage are not necessarily rarer; for instance, darker skins also have a higher tendency to get hyperpigmented.
+however, if they get wet (sweats, or swims), or somehow rubs the sunscreen off, they should reapply immediately. there is some truth that the darker the skin is, the slower it is to burn, but the chances of inherent damage are not necessarily rarer; for instance, darker skins also have a higher tendency to get hyperpigmented.

 there are 2 different sunscreen types - physical and chemical.

 the difference between the two in a nutshell:

 physical sunscreens consist of 2 ingredients: zinc and titanium dioxide. because they are organic minerals, they are also called 'mineral sunscreens', and are present in most mineral makeups, and mineral sunscreen powders. they will actually REFLECT sunlight off the skin, as well as the heat from those sun rays - so this would be a better choice for those who easily hyper pigment. (sunspots can not only are created from sun exposure, but heat as well.)

-both types are also often suspended in dimethicone. dimethicone is not necessarily a comedogenic ingredient for most, but for those who have particularly sensitive and acne-prone skin, it may be best to avoid it. if that's the case, you may want to look into a mineral powder sunscreen then; la bella donna's formulation looks safe, but we definitely learned in-clinic years ago that colorescience's sunforgettable brushes (sadly) had cloggy coralina officionalis seaweed in them, which will break you out.
+both types are also often suspended in dimethicone. dimethicone is not necessarily a comedogenic ingredient for most, but for those who have particularly sensitive and acne-prone skin (about 2-5% of our thousands of clients), it may be best to avoid it. if that's the case, you may want to look into a mineral powder sunscreen then; la bella donna's formulation looks safe, but we definitely learned in-clinic years ago that colorescience's sunforgettable brushes (sadly) had cloggy coralina officionalis seaweed in them, which will break you out.

 what exactly are you being protected from?